Jon-Richards/tech_art_blog/README.md

 The project directory is shared with the VM at `/vagrant`.
 Any changes there will be reflected on the host machine.

+<a name="app_overview"></a>
+## Apps

+Django's concept of an "app" is fairly open to interpretation.
+In the case of this project, an "app" represents a "concern".
+As a convention, apps do not mix concerns and contain **no** foreign keys to other apps.

+There are some apps however, e.g. Pages (which contains no models) that are allowed to reference models in other apps for the purpose of building out a human readable page.
+This is an exception, not the norm.

+The project is divided into the following apps:

+### Blog
+The core app for this project.
+Handles overall project configuration.

+### Pages
+- Generates the web UI.  **Pages contains no models of its own**, but calls models from other apps for the purpose of building out HTML templates via its own views.

+### Posts
+- Concerns all things related to blog posts.
+- Implements a JSON API for retrieving post information.

 <a name="additional_notes"></a>